 How To Get Rid Of…

 How to get rid of items NOT collected in recycling pick-up.
+Residents who live in apartments can also click here for a list of local recycling centers and what they accept.

 TAKE BACK OR DROP OFF